Sheep-y/trpg-dnd-4e-db/README.md

 The downloader is tested with Sun Java 8 and 9.
 If you use [OpenJDK](http://openjdk.java.net/), you also need [OpenJFX](http://openjdk.java.net/projects/openjfx/). <br/>
-The viewer is tested on Chrome 62, Edge 15, Firefox 57, IE 11, Android Chrome 62, and Android Firefox 57. <br/>
+The viewer is tested on Chrome 63, Edge 15, Firefox 57, IE 11, Android Chrome 63, Android Firefox 57, and Android UC Browser 11.5. <br/>
 Mac and iOS cannot be supported.
 Walled garden is walled.

 ## Differences from Official Compendium ##